 “San Arm Cheàrr” (pp. 32-39): This chapter describes his company’s spell in the Ardennes mountains before the orders came to return to England.
 They were then sent to Germany where they remained until the end of the war.
 The title stems from an incident in which the author and another soldier had lost sight of their own company and by mistake tagged onto the end of a company of German soldiers before realising their error.

-An Ruaig gu Schwerin (pp. 40-53): This chapter details the rest of their time in Germany and includes, among other stories, descriptions of the remains of German concentration camps that they came across, their encounters with the Russian soldiers, and the German surrender.
+An Ruaig gu Schwerin (pp. 40-53): This chapter details the rest of their time in Germany and includes, among other stories, descriptions of the remains of German concentration camps that they came across, their encounters with the Russian soldiers, and, in 1939, the German surrender.
 Two weeks after the war ended they returned to England and those who were to remain in the army were allowed a few weeks leave.

 Palestine - Mì-chinnt is Riasladh (pp. 54-64): After the war, the author’s company prepared to be sent to Malaya but, in the end, were sent to Palestine.
 This final chapter details events in Palestine, and concludes with their return home in March 1947.